Glucoamylase (Amyloglucosidase / γ-Amylase)

 2/5 Evidence Score

-Studied Dose DIGESTIVE BLEND: 25-100 mg/dose with meals as multi-enzyme component.
-Aspergillus niger source.
-CSID off-label: oral recombinant glucoamylase per specialist.
+Studied Dose Digestive blend: 25-100 mg/dose as a multi-enzyme component.
+CSID off-label: oral recombinant glucoamylase per specialist guidance.

-Active Compound Glucoamylase EC 3.2.1.3 (amyloglucosidase, γ-amylase).
-Aspergillus niger + A. clavatus fungal sources
+Active Compound Glucoamylase EC 3.2.1.3 (amyloglucosidase, gamma-amylase); Aspergillus niger + A. clavatus fungal sources.

 Benefits